 Introduction to Observing Users

-- Students will develop a strong understanding of how different information gathering techniques impact data perspectives and analytic outcomes.
+- Develop a strong understanding of how different information gathering techniques impact data perspectives and analytic outcomes.

-- Students will gain a basic theoretical understanding of human cultural processes, behavioral schemas and how to develop their own frameworks from observational data.
+- Establish a theoretical understanding of human cultural processes, behavioral schemas, and how to develop frameworks from observational data.

 Students of Observing Users will demonstrate new skills for planning and executing field research activities ranging from behavioral observation to interviewing.
 They will be able to understand the outcomes of other people’s research and the kinds of implications that can be drawn from different approaches to user and design research.

 Each class usually has a lecture-discussion component and critique component.
 In the first half of class we typically discuss the assigned readings and other salient issues.
 In the second half, review work with an eye toward developing technique, building skills and talking through alternatives.
 This course is graded based upon class participation (1/3), completion and experimentation with research techniques during field exercises (1/3) and completion of final project (1/3).